 | GLWCorning | 77.4% | +0.72R | 31 |

 Everything below comes from rules we've tested on thousands of historical trades.
 Tap through the three steps to see each one drawn on the chart.
+For a quick primer on entry, stop, target, and R, read risk/reward and R-multiples.

 Set your order at the line in advance — you're in the moment price pushes through, not at the day's much higher close.